OSGeo/gdal/gdal/doc/source/community/code_of_conduct.rst

 - Repeated harassment of others.
 In general, if someone asks you to stop, then stop.
 - Posting (or threatening to post) other people's personally identifying information ("doxing").
 - Sharing private content, such as emails sent privately or non-publicly, or unlogged forums such as IRC channel history.
-- Advocating for, or encouraging, any of the above behaviour.
+- Advocating for, or encouraging, any of the above behavior.

 Reporting Guidelines
 --------------------